-Companies aspiring to win in China’s CGT market will have to create a successful strategy that addresses these challenges while charting out their product development and commercialization journey.
+Companies aspiring to win in China’s CGT market will have to create a successful strategy that addresses these challenges while charting out their product development and commercialisation journey.
 A good way to start would be to consider the following questions:

 Market entry: What entry models are permitted given current policy constraints related to CGT investments by foreign entities and the use of Chinese human genetic resources?
 Is there an opportunity to leverage local partnerships for entry?

 Product and patent portfolio: What drives product differentiation for China?
 Is there a tangible opportunity to access local innovation for global development?